apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 The `/root/scripts/root` directory on the host is mounted to `/root` on the Jenkins container, so at this point I assumed that the same `.rhosts` file may be present on the host too under `/root`, which turned out to be true.
 It's possible that it was mistakenly mounted to the Jenkins container or that the admin wanted to configure remote access to the Jenkins container too at some point.

-The `.rhosts` entries indicate that remote clients from `admin.build.vl` and `intern.build.vl` are allowed to login as any user on the server (including `root`).
+The `.rhosts` entries indicate that remote clients originating from `admin.build.vl` and `intern.build.vl` are allowed to login as any user on the server (including `root`).
 The authentication procedure likely resolves the trusted domains to IP addresses using the PowerDNS server and check if the connection request comes from them.

 Since the `admin.build.vl` record doesn't exist in the PowerDNS database and `intern.build.vl` resolves to `172.18.0.1`, it means that passwordless logins are only allowed from `172.18.0.1`, which is the host itself.